IRFU Interprovincial Championship: Original competition

 The Interprovincial Championship, often shortened to the Interpros, was run as a distinct competition from 1946–47 to 2000–01, with the 2001–02 fixtures being fulfilled by the match-ups in the newly formed Celtic League.
 For a time in the 1980s, the IRFU ruled that Irish diaspora players should play for Connacht, in an attempt to strengthen the weakest of the four provinces.
 The Irish Exiles took part for four years (1992–93 – 1995–96).
 Fixture pressure meant the competition ceased after the 2001 edition.

 URC Irish Shield

 In 2021, the United Rugby Championship introduced regional shields with the Irish provinces competing for the URC Irish Shield.
 Initially the pool included results against other non-Irish sides but from 2023 onwards, the URC announced that the regional pool shields of the competition would be decided only by results between the teams within each pool.
-With this change, the URC effectively reintroduced a form of the Interprovincial Championship as the (URC Irish Shield competition) in its original format for the first time since 2002 (albeit with professional, not representative, teams).
+With this change, the URC effectively reintroduced a form of the Interprovincial Championship for the first time since 2002 (albeit with professional, not representative, teams).